 Before taking the test, you should:

-- Inform your doctor if you are taking any other medicine such as antibiotics of over the counter medicines
+- Inform your doctor if you are taking any other medications such as antibiotics or over the counter medicines

 - Tell your doctor if you have medical allergies like allergies to antibiotics and anesthesia